alnibo/milestone-project-3-workout/README.md

 - Users are only able to edit / delete their own exercises.
 They are not able to edit or delete exercises that were added by others.
 They are however able to see who has added the exercise to the database.

 #### User story 10
 - Users can like or dislike each of the exercises by clicking the thumbs up / thumbs down button, which are located under the exercise names.
 When having liked an exercise the thumbs up button will be displayed in green.
 After disliking an exercise the thumbs down button will be shown in red.
+After liking an exercise the user is redirected to the 'My Exercises' page, where he / she is able to see all liked exercises in one place.
+After having clicked the dislike button the users are then redirected to the 'All Exercises' page, where they are able to look for other exercises to like.

 #### User story 11
 - After having liked / disliked an exercise and the user changes his / her mind by clicking on the highlighted like / dislike button it is possible to remove the like or dislike vote for the specific exercise.